 Introduce candidates to your team if possible, to determine how the dynamics may work.
 This may take the form of inviting the candidate’s would-be line manager into the interview process.

 Create an environment where your staff can thrive.
 Be transparent with their expectations, concerns and successes, and create a work/life balance that ensures comfort and happiness throughout the team.

-At this point, you’ll have identified a customer base that gravitates towards your service or product, but how do you ensure they stay with you and keep coming back to you?
+At this point, you’ll have identified a customer base that gravitates towards your service or product, but how do you ensure they stay with you and keep coming back?

-The solution: Look at the characteristics of your current best customers, those that generate most profit repeatedly use your service and speak highly about your brand.
+The solution: Look at the characteristics of your current best customers, those that repeatedly use your service and speak highly about your brand.
 What are the common traits among them?
-Don’t be afraid to ask your best customers what they want, the feedback is integral to finding and retaining valued customers.
+Don’t be afraid to ask your best customers what they want – the feedback is integral to finding and retaining valued customers.